rolling-scopes-school/tasks/tasks/interview-basic-coreJS.md

   - Be able to use `call` and `apply` Function built-in methods
   - Know how to bind `this` scope to function
   - Binding, binding one function twice

-#### Closures Advanced

-- Understanding context and lexical environments.
-- Differences between scope and context.
-- The mechanism of lexical environment traversal.
-- Connection between function and its lexical environment.

 #### ECMAScript Intermediate